 Mozzi is behind Cricket Builds Hope (CBH), an organization that teaches Rwandans how to play cricket.
 According to its website, "CBH harnesses the power of sport to promote reconciliation and tackle deep-seated social issues like gender inequality through specially tailored sessions run by CBH’s cricket coaching team."

 The charity has its roots in Rwanda Cricket Stadium Foundation, which was founded by Christopher Shale to build the country's first grass cricket ground.
 Shale dreamed of expanding it into something larger, and after his death in 2011, his friends and family created CBH to do so in his memory.

 In lieu of presents, Beatrice and Edo have requested that well-wishers donate to two charities—one of which is Cricket Builds Hope.

-He's definitely not in it for Beatrice's wealth—he's got plenty of his own.
+He's got plenty of his own wealth.